Private First Class

-Katsumi was born on September 16, 1916, in Berkeley, California.
+Katsumi Fujii was born on September 16, 1916, in Berkeley, California.
 He was the elder of the two sons of Fusakichi and Kimino (Otsuka) Fujii.
 His brother was Tsugio.
 His father arrived at Honolulu on the Korea Maru on November 2, 1906, as a single man at the age of 20.
 He was from Kamihonami, Fukuoka Prefecture, Japan.

 Katsumi’s parents and brother Tsugio Tom were evacuated to the Tanforan WCCA Assembly Center in the spring of 1942.
 It was located at the Tanforan Race Track in San Bruno, California.
-Tsugio was incarcerated on September 11 and his parents on October 1 at the Central Utah WRA Center on October 1, 1942.
-Topaz, as it was known, was located in west central Utah.
-Tsugio was released on November 29, 1944, to go to Detroit, Michigan.
+Tsugio was incarcerated on September 11 and his parents on October 1 at the Central Utah WRA Internment Center on October 1, 1942.
+Topaz, as it was known, was located in west-central Utah.
+Tsugio was released on November 29, 1945, to go to Detroit, Michigan.
 Fusakichi and Kimino were released on September 29, 1945, to return home to Oakland.

-Katsumi Fujii died November 26, 1993, in Oakland.
+Katsumi Fujii died on November 26, 1993, in Oakland.
 He was survived by his wife Toyoko and his three children.
-He was inurned with his first wife and parents at Mountain View Cemetery, Oakland in the Outdoor Garden Mausoleum 2, Niche 26, Tier 5.
+He was inurned with his first wife Fumiko and his parents at Mountain View Cemetery, Oakland, in the Outdoor Garden Mausoleum 2, Niche 26, Tier 5.
 His second wife, Toyoko, died in 2017.

 Researched and written by the Sons & Daughters of the 442nd Regimental Combat Team in 2022.